janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 options = PipelineOptions(pipeline_args)
 options.view_as(StandardOptions).runner = 'Dataflow'  #Set the runner option to Dataflow.
 This means that the pipeline will be run on Google Cloud Dataflow
 ```
+This change ensures that the pipeline is executed on Google Cloud Dataflow.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/c4c5018d-7eb3-448e-875c-7c975c1200a9)